Policies and Appeals

 2. Consider signing a consent form that authorizes Student Health personnel to speak openly with your healthcare provider and with the Assistant Dean of Students about your request for readmission

-Academic Probation
+Academic Warning

 UVA Engineering believes in the importance of learning from academic setbacks and failure.
 We use grade point averages at the end of the fall and spring semesters or two failing* grades in a required** course to identify students in need of support.
-Therefore, following any fall or spring semester where a student receives a semester grade point average below 2.000, we put the student on Academic Probation and expect the student to engage in reflection through an Academic Success Plan and empower the student to form an Academic Success Team.
+Therefore, following any fall or spring semester where a student receives a semester grade point average below 2.000, we put the student on Academic Warning and expect the student to engage in reflection through an Academic Success Plan and empower the student to form an Academic Success Team.

 Academic Suspension

-Students who were on academic probation in Fall 2022 and after being suspended from the University following any semester in which both their current and cumulative GPA is below 2.000.
+Students who were on academic warning in Fall 2022 and after being suspended from the University following any semester in which both their current and cumulative GPA is below 2.000.
 We also use three failing* grades in a required** course to identify students for suspension.

 The term of the first suspension is one semester.